kjosib/kjosib.github.io/voice/index.md

 * Big-Dog-Small-Dog, optionally with tongue pulled or hanging forward.
 Make sure the difference between big and little dog pant is entirely in the back part of the tongue.
 * Unvoiced slide-whistle a-k-a whisper siren, with phonation test at the end.
 * Working loose a bit of stuck food in the back of the throat.
+* "Puppy-whimper" - may trick the person into getting a bunch of things at once.
 * Pull back of tongue back and down.
 * Worst case scenario: Finger on the larynx.
 * Cartoon Gangster - might relax into Nerd-maxing.